Dress for Success

 - Full time student, currently enrolled as a community college freshman or sophomore

-- Must meet Caterpillar’s criteria regarding specific job fields (Accounting, Clerical, Information Technology or Engineering)
+- Must meet Caterpillar’s criteria regarding specific job fields (Accounting, Clerical, Engineering or IT)

 - Must be legally authorized to work in the United States